google/WebFundamentals/src/content/en/updates/2020/05/heavy-ad-interventions.md

 ## Testing the intervention

-You can test the new intervention in Chrome 84 and upwards.

-- Enable `chrome://flags/#enable-heavy-ad-intervention`
-- Disable `chrome://flags/#heavy-ad-privacy-mitigations`

-Setting `chrome://flags/#enable-heavy-ad-intervention` to **Enabled** activates the new behavior, but by default there is some noise and variability added to the thresholds to protect user privacy.
-Setting `chrome://flags/#heavy-ad-privacy-mitigations` to **Disabled** prevents this, meaning the restrictions are applied deterministically, purely according to the limits.
+The intervention shipped  in Chrome 85, but by default there is some noise and variability added to the thresholds to protect user privacy.

+Setting `chrome://flags/#heavy-ad-privacy-mitigations` to **Disabled** removes those protections, meaning the restrictions are applied deterministically, purely according to the limits.
 This should make debugging and testing easier.

-Note: Earlier versions of Chrome include the `#heavy-ad-privacy-mitigations-opt-out` flag which should be set to **Enabled** for testing.
+Note: Earlier versions of Chrome included the `#heavy-ad-privacy-mitigations-opt-out`  and `#enable-heavy-ad-intervention` flags for initial testing.
+These flags are no longer required and have been removed.

 When the intervention is triggered you should see the content in the iframe for a heavy ad replaced with an **Ad removed** message.
 If you follow the included